nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_reporting.md

 | Number of times that a user books an appointment and the subsequently re-books the appointment over a date range                                                               | In December there were 8 times a user booked an appointment and then re-books it whilst the patient was on the phone                              |

 Regarding what the mechanism for sharing is, we are expecting that existing arrangements for sharing these metrics are utilised.
-There may be a possiblity that an API standard for data sharing will be published in the future.
+There may be a possibility that an API standard for data sharing will be published in the future.